-FFELP cohort default rates-and a series of increasingly stringent school requirements and limitations based on those rates-were added to federal regulations in1989.
+FFELP cohort default rates-and a series of increasingly stringent school requirements and limitations based on those rates-were added to federal regulations in 1989.
 These provisions were introduced to reduce the overall default rate in the federal student loan programs.
 FFELP cohort default rates for lenders and loan holders were introduced in the 1992 Reauthorization of the Higher Education Act of 1965, as amended.
 In addition, default rate provisions were expanded in the Omnibus Budget Reconciliation Act of 1993.
 The dual-program cohort default rate was implemented July 1, 1996, for schools with borrowers entering repayment in both the FFELP and FDLP (See Section 16.3).
 A provision in the Higher Education Opportunity Act of 2008 (HEOA) changed the cohort default rate formula by expanding the cohort default period from a two-year period to a three-year period beginning with fiscal year 2009.
-Until there are three years of three-year rates.
+Until there are three years of three-year rates, there will be a transition period during which schools will receive both two-year and three-year rates.
 Sanctions based on a high cohort default rate during this period will be based on a school's official two-year rate.
-Beginning with the publication of the official cohort default rates in calendar year 2014, Tthe Department will use the three-year measure to impose penalties on schools that have high cohort default rates.
+Beginning with the publication of the official cohort default rates in calendar year 2014, Tthe Department uses the three-year measure to impose penalties on schools that have high cohort default rates. [§668.206]